't kofschip: Further details

 On a phonological level, the rule is a form of voicing assimilation: the consonant of the past-tense ending takes on the voicing of whatever sound precedes it.
 Thus, the endings beginning with voiceless -t- are used after voiceless consonants, while the endings beginning with voiced -d- are used after voiced consonants and vowels (which are always voiced).
 Similar rules appear in several other Germanic languages, such as Swedish and English.
 In English, the rule is not usually reflected in spelling, but is still regular in pronunciation: compare raced /ɹeɪst/ and razed /ɹeɪzd/.

 Because the rule is intended only as an educational tool, it only covers the basic Dutch vocabulary which consists mostly of native Germanic verbs.
 It cannot be applied to verbs with "new" phonemes such as /ʃ/ and /ʒ/, nor to foreign words whose spelling was not completely adapted to Dutch spelling.
 It also cannot be used for initialisms.
-In this case, only the underlying voicing of the pronounced final consonant can be used to determine the ending.
+In these cases, only the underlying voicing of the pronounced final consonant can be used to determine the ending.
 For example: